silaschege/salescompass/replit.md

 ### Current Configuration
 - **Type**: Autoscale deployment
-- **Server**: Gunicorn with 4 workers
-- **Command**: `gunicorn --chdir core --bind 0.0.0.0:5000 --workers 4 salescompass.wsgi:application`
+- **Server**: Daphne (ASGI server for Channels/WebSocket support)
+- **Command**: `cd core && daphne -b 0.0.0.0 -p 5000 salescompass.asgi:application`

 ### To Deploy
+1. Set the `SECRET_KEY` environment variable (required for production)
-1. Click the "Deploy" button in Replit
+2. Click the "Deploy" button in Replit
-2. The application will use Gunicorn in production mode
+3. The application will automatically run in production mode with:
+   - DEBUG forced to False
+   - HTTPS enforcement
+   - Secure cookies and headers
+4. Optionally set `REDIS_URL` for async tasks and real-time features
-3. Consider switching to PostgreSQL for production
+5. Consider switching to PostgreSQL for production database

 ## Common Tasks